 - 1 red bell pepper sliced

-- 2 pcs medium sized potatoes cut into cubes
+- 2 pcs medium sized potatoes (or 1 large potato) cut into cubes

 - 2 pcs bay leaves